wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 	<script type="text/javascript" src="http://cdnjs.cloudflare.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script>

 2) Download library and host it on your server.
-That's basically the equivalent of `npm install`, but manually.
-You are the package manager.

 Usually libraries are *minified*, that is function and variable names are shortened and stripped of white spaces.
 The smaller the library the faster it loads.